Wilmslow

-Wilmslow (/ˈwɪlmsloʊ/ or /ˈwɪmsloʊ/) is a market town and civil parish in the borough of Cheshire East in Cheshire, England.
-It is 11 miles south of Manchester.
-At the 2021 census the parish had a population of 26,213 and the built up area had a population of 25,725.
+Wilmslow (/ˈwɪlmsloʊ/ or /ˈwɪmsloʊ/) is a market town and civil parish in the borough of Cheshire East, in Cheshire, England.
+It lies 11 mi south of Manchester and 7 miles north-west of Macclesfield.
+At the 2021 census, the parish had a population of 26,213 and the built up area had a population of 25,725.

 History

 Toponymy

-Wilmslow derives its name from Old English Wīghelmes hlāw, meaning "mound of a man called Wīghelm."
+Wilmslow derives its name from Old English Wīghelmes hlāw, meaning "mound of a man called Wīghelm".

 Lindow Man

 Much about the local Iron Age history of Wilmslow was uncovered with the discovery of Lindow Man, in Lindow Moss.
 Preserved in the peat bogs for 2,000 years, Lindow Man is one of the most important Iron Age finds in the country.
 Despite a campaign to keep Lindow Man in the area, he was transferred to the British Museum and is a central feature of the Iron Age exhibition.
-Lindow Man returned to Manchester Museum in April 2008 for a year-long exhibition.
+He returned to Manchester Museum in April 2008 for a year-long exhibition.

 Recent history

 An IRA bomb exploded near the railway station in March 1997, damaging signalling equipment.
-The original IRA message was confusing and led to the evacuation of the Wilmslow Police Station to the local leisure centre not far from the explosion.
+The original IRA message was confusing and led to the evacuation of the Wilmslow police station to the local leisure centre not far from the explosion.
 Nobody was hurt.

 In the general election of the same year, the parliamentary constituency of Tatton, in which Wilmslow falls, made headlines as part of the "sleaze" accusations levelled against the then Conservative Government.
-Tatton MP, Neil Hamilton, was accused of accepting cash for tabling Parliamentary questions, and subsequently defeated in the election by independent candidate Martin Bell.
+Tatton MP, Neil Hamilton, was accused of accepting cash for tabling Parliamentary questions; he was defeated subsequently in the election by independent candidate Martin Bell.
 Bell was supported in his door to door canvassing for votes by David Soul and served a single term as MP.